Special Education AMP

 Comprehensive Examination

-The comprehensive examination for both pathways is an oral examination taken in the last semester of study.
+The comprehensive examination for both concentrations is an oral examination taken in the last semester of study.
 Students meet with faculty to present their knowledge and application of key learning related to program requirements.

 Requirements for Advancement to Candidacy for the Degree of master of education